Elizabeth Kolbert: Career

 Elizabeth Kolbert started working for The New York Times as a stringer in Germany in 1983.
 In 1985, she went to work for the Metro desk.
 Kolbert served as the Times' Albany bureau chief from 1988 to 1991 and wrote the Metro Matters column from 1997 to 1998.
+She published several profiles in the New York Times magazine on figures such as former Governor Mario M. Cuomo and former U.S. Senator Alfonse D’Amato.